 In June 2013, the Company's leadership evaluated the marketing and selling teams and, in an effort to better align sales resources with the Company's strategic goals and enhance its global account team approach, eliminated 31 positions.
-As a result, the Company recognized related restructuring costs of \$1.4 million during the second and third quarters of 2013.
+As a result, the Company recognized related restructuring costs of \$1.7 million in 2013.

 During November and December 2013, the Company's executive management team identified opportunities to lower costs in the supply and hardware technology group by eliminating 29 positions in hardware shared services and 15 positions in the supply and technology group.
 Additionally, an engineering reorganization at the same time resulted in the elimination of four engineering positions.
-As a result, the Company recognized \$1.7 million of related restructuring costs in the fourth quarter of 2013.
+As a result, the Company recognized \$1.7 million of related restructuring costs in 2013.

-Prior Years' Restructuring Plans
+Prior Year Restructuring Plans

-During the first nine months of 2013, the Company recorded revisions totaling \$1.4 million, primarily resulting from sublease assumption changes related to the abandonment of facilities under the 2008, 2010 and 2012 Restructuring Plans.
+During the first six months of 2013, the Company recorded revisions totaling \$1.0 million, primarily resulting from sublease assumption changes related to the abandonment of facilities under the 2008, 2010 and 2012 Restructuring Plans.